 Nobody, perhaps even the members of Take That, knew just how prescient that opening line would be.
-Within a year of releasing Back For Good, Take That lost a member and announced they’d be splitting up.
-On Valentine’s Day of all days – we’re still recovering.
+Within a year of releasing Back For Good, Take That lost a member and announced they’d be splitting up - on Valentine’s Day of all days.

 Back For Good sounded like it was going to be the start of an exciting new stage in the band’s career.
-It was a hit in the USA, and scored them their sixth UK Number 1.
+It was a hit in the USA, and scored them their sixth UK Number 1 on the Official Chart.

-Back For Good knocked Outhere Brothers’ saucy novelty hit Don’t Stop (Wiggle Wiggle) off the top, and the two tracks – which couldn’t really be more different if they tried – occupied the Number 1 and Number 2 spot together for a whole month.
+Back For Good shifted 248,000 copies in its first week and knocked Outhere Brothers’ saucy novelty hit Don’t Stop (Wiggle Wiggle) off the top, and the two tracks – which couldn’t really be more different if they tried – occupied the Number 1 and Number 2 spot together for a whole month.
 Finally, someone had to to break up the party, and that job fell to Oasis, who landed their first chart-topper with Some Might Say in April 1995.

 It was to be Take That’s last proper single with Robbie Williams.
 While there was another single released featuring his vocals – the unforgettable Never Forget – Robbie had already departed.

 Back For Good ranks as Take That's second biggest single overall, behind 2007's Rule The World.
 See where all of Take That's singles and albums have charted here.